xiaozhouzhoua/My-Stars/README.md

 *   [alist-org/alist](https://github.com/alist-org/alist) - 🗂️A file list program that supports multiple storages, powered by Gin and Solidjs. / 一个支持多存储的文件列表程序，使用 Gin 和 Solidjs。

-*   [kubeshark/kubeshark](https://github.com/kubeshark/kubeshark) - The API traffic analyzer for Kubernetes providing real-time K8s protocol-level visibility, capturing and monitoring all traffic and payloads going in, out and across containers, pods, nodes and clusters..
-Think TCPDump and Wireshark re-invented for Kubernetes
+*   [kubeshark/kubeshark](https://github.com/kubeshark/kubeshark) - The API traffic analyzer for Kubernetes providing real-time K8s protocol-level visibility, capturing and monitoring all traffic and payloads going in, out and across containers, pods, nodes and clusters.
+Inspired by Wireshark, purposely built for Kubernetes

 *   [wtfutil/wtf](https://github.com/wtfutil/wtf) - The personal information dashboard for your terminal